 Located in Greenfield, New York, United States, K. Bedford Customs was founded by Kelly Bedford.
 He is building bicycle frames since 1986.
-Previously, he worked for Serotta for 21 years as a frame builder, head of production and then later as chief frame designer.
+Previously, he worked for Serotta for 21 years as a frame builder, head of the production, and then later as the chief frame designer.

 “In my tenure at Serotta I designed and built tens of thousands of bicycles, including many of the legendary American race bikes for the 7-11 and Coors Light teams, but more importantly, thousands of bicycles for passionate cyclists, many of which are still on the road.”